mdo992/bobsgame-fonts/README.md

 http://bobsgame.wikia.com/wiki/Category:Fonts

 ## NFTR Installation Instructions
 The NFTR for Pixel Sans Textbook font includes partial coverage of CP1252.
 The only characters missing in the NFTR is the non-breaking space, florin and small tilde.
-The NFTR can only be applied to the European version of More English Training (EIGODUKE).
 Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.
 1. Open up the European ROM for More English Training.
-2. In the common/fonts/data folder, find a file called **European_LC12.NFTR**.
+2. In the common/fonts/data folder, you'll see a file called **European_LC12.NFTR**.
 3. Replace the file by pressing **Change file**.
 4. Save the ROM in a new name by pressing **Save ROM**.
 5. Test the font in the saved ROM using flash cards (e.g. TTDS) or in emulators (e.g. NO$GBA).

+**Note:** The NFTR can only be applied to the European version of More English Training (EIGODUKE).
+Applying this to the Japanese or Korean versions of this game will make the game unbootable.

 ## Legal Notices
 Users must accept this disclaimer of warranty: "These fonts are supplied as is.
 The author disclaims all warranties, expressed or implied, including, without limitation, the warranties of merchantability and of fitness for any purpose.
 The author assumes no liability for damages, direct or consequential, which may result from the use of these fonts."